-Caring for our environment is now The Rotary Foundation's 7th Area of Focus.
+Caring for our environment is now The Rotary Foundation's 7th Area of Focus, and presents a very exciting challenge for clubs to tackle on a local, regional, national and international level.

 The Rotary Foundation will enable our members and their community allies to take action in:

 As of 1st July 2021, global grants will be available for environmemntal projects.

 The environmental lead will help a club to develop an environmental sustainability policy.
 This will lead to setting annual club environmental goals and the development of environmental projects - working with club members and other clubs wherever possible as well as working in partnership with other community groups.

 Environmental club goals along with volunteering hours spent on environmental projects should, like other club goals, be recorded in Rotary Club Central.